favoursyre/reverse-shell/readme.md

 ## Run

-You first have to run server.py and then client.py
+You first have to run server.py on the attacker's machine

 ```bash
 python server.py
 ```

-Then
+and then run client.py on target's machine

 ```python
 python client.py